-Built as part of the Hudson Yards redevelopment project, a new luxury residential neighborhood in Midtown Manhattan, The Vessel is a futuristic structure halfway between a work of art and a tourist attraction that has become the emblem of this trendy, up-and-coming district.
+Built as part of the Hudson Yards redevelopment project, a new upscale residential neighborhood in Midtown Manhattan, The Vessel is a futuristic structure somewhere between a work of art and a tourist attraction that has become the emblem of this trendy district.

-Designed by the prestigious architect Thomas Heatherwick, it has become an essential visit to make in New York since its inauguration.
-The Vessel is one of New York's most popular attractions, so getting your tickets in advance for The Vessel will save you from waiting in endless lines and guarantee you access to enjoy the views.
+Designed by the prestigious architect Thomas Heatherwick, since its inauguration it has become an essential visit to make in New York.
+The Vessel is one of the most popular attractions in New York, so getting your tickets in advance for The Vessel will save you from waiting in endless lines and will guarantee you access to enjoy the views.
 I'll tell you how to get your tickets online to go up The Vessel!

+Booking this ticket in advance will ensure you have time to visit the inside of this monumental sculpture.
 It is as spectacular on the outside as it is on the inside.
-It rises more than 147 feet from the ground having 16 levels from the base to the top floor.
-It is made up of 154 flights of stairs that connect 80 standing points where you can stop to contemplate the views.
+It rises more than 45 meters from the ground having 16 levels from the base to the top floor.
+It consists of 154 flights of stairs that connect 80 landings where you can stop to contemplate the views.

-Take your time to enjoy your visit without rush, because although it seems that you will quickly cover everything there is to see, each staircase or path takes you to see completely different views.
-If you like photography, make sure to have enough battery on your camera (or cell phone), because you'll have hundreds of optical effects to play with throughout your visit.
+Reserve time to enjoy your visit calmly, because although it seems that you will see it very quickly and that at first glance you will leave everything "covered", each staircase or path opens a completely different views.
+If you like photography, bring your camera (or cell phone) with enough battery, because you'll get tired of playing with the optical effects it generates.

 Buy tickets for The Vessel at the box office

-You can try to get your free ticket to The Vessel at the building's box office, which opens at 11 a.m.
-Early in the morning, it will be easier to get tickets, but given the large number of visitors, it is not guaranteed that there will be tickets and you run the risk of being left out.
+You can try to get your free ticket for The Vessel at the building's ticket office, which opens at 11 AM.
+Early in the morning it will be easier to have availability but given the large influx of visitors it is not guaranteed that there will be tickets and you run the risk of being left out.

-- For visitors with reduced mobility who use wheelchairs, The Vessel has an elevator that takes them to the top floor of the sculpture
+- For visitors with reduced mobility who use wheelchairs, The Vessel has an elevator to the top floor of the sculpture.

 - Service animals are welcome

-- It was designed by English architect Thomas Heatherwick, author of the London 2012 Olympic Games cauldron
+- It was designed by the English architect Thomas Heatherwick, author of the cauldron of the London 2012 Olympic Games.

 - The Vessel looks like a jewel.
-Not only from an architectural standpoint but also economically: it cost a whopping 200 million dollars exceeding the initial budget of $75 million.
+Not only from an architectural point of view but also from an economic point of view: it cost a whopping $200 million exceeding the initial budget of $75 million.

-- Although everyone now knows it as The Vessel, there was a time when it had another, less catchy name: New York's Staircase.
-However, given the number of nicknames with which New Yorkers refer to this monument (beehive, corset, shawarma, vase...) the company that owns it opened a contest to find the best name for it... can you think of anything better than its current name?
+- Although everyone now knows it as The Vessel, there was a time when it had another, less catchy name: New York's Staircase or, literally, the stairs of New York.
+However, given the number of nicknames with which New Yorkers refer to this monument (beehive, corset, shawarma, vase...) the company that owns it opened a contest to find the best name for it, can you think of any catchy one?

-- Until recently, the area where The Vessel is located was a big, industrial-looking clearing that served as a parking lot for trains.
-However, this area has been revitalized and this innovative building acts as a ventilation canopy for the railway parking lots, drainage storage, and a site for stormwater management.
+- Until relatively recently, the area where The Vessel is located was a large, industrial-looking esplanade that served as a parking lot for trains.
+However, this area has been revitalized and this innovative building acts as a ventilation canopy for the railway parking lots, storage for drainage and a place for rainwater management.

 But... what is Hudson Yards?

-Just when it was thought there was no more room in Manhattan to create new neighborhoods, Hudson Yards was born, in what was once an industrial train depot along the Hudson River.
-But in a lively and constantly changing city like the Big Apple, where square footage is at a premium, many set their sights on this centrally located but forgotten area to revitalize it and turn it into a luxury residential area in Midtown New York.
+Just when we thought there was no more room in Manhattan to build new neighborhoods, Hudson Yards was born, in what was once an industrial train depot along the Hudson River.
+But in a lively and constantly changing city like the Big Apple, where square footage is highly valued, many set their sights on this centrally located and underutilized area to revitalize it and turn it into a luxury residential area in Midtown New York.

-Hudson Yards is still under construction and the next few years will see the opening of new skyscrapers, cultural centers, gardens, offices, and shopping centers.
+Hudson Yards is still under construction and new skyscrapers, cultural centers, gardens, offices and shopping centers will be opening in the coming years.
 For now, the best excuse to visit Hudson Yards is The Vessel, but it's not the only one:

 Take the opportunity to visit Little Spain Market

-It is a Spanish gastronomic market with the seal of renowned chefs such as José Andrés or the brothers Ferrán and Albert Adriá that brings to New York the authentic Spanish gastronomy.
-This restaurant space joins the trend started by other markets such as Eataly and Le District focused on Italian and French cuisine, respectively.
+This is a Spanish gastronomic market with the seal of renowned chefs such as José Andrés or the brothers Ferrán and Albert Adriá, which brings authentic Spanish cuisine to New York.
+This restaurant space joins the trend initiated by other markets such as Eataly and Le District focused on Italian and French cuisine, respectively.

 It is New York's new multi-arts center created to present all kinds of artistic experiences (dance, theater, technology, music...) for all communities.